MilesBHuff/Dotfiles/ReadMe.rst

 | A repository containing some of my GNU/Linux configs.
 Currently, there are
   only a handful;  but I'd like to eventually get the majority of my configs uploaded.
-| These configs are generally intended for an Arch Linux system.
+| The files in this repository are generally intended for an Arch Linux system.
 | Where possible, I'm trying to separate personal config files from theme files
   (The latter of which belong in my Optimal Theme repository.).